mads-hartmann/scala-formlets/README.markdown

     }

-See the [site](http://lift-formlets.mads379.cloudbees.net/) for examples and more information.

-[This](https://github.com/mads379/scala-formlets-example) is an example Lift project using the Formlets.
+See the [site](http://lift-formlets.mads379.cloudbees.net/) for examples and more information or [this](https://github.com/mads379/scala-formlets-example) is an example Lift project using the Formlets.